 Q: Trapping occurs only in the winter, right?

 A: No!
 Although that is the major trapping season, in order to get the best furs, unbeknownst to the species, the furbearer trapping season runs generally from Nov through March or April.
 Beavers, also classified as furbearers, only get a 3 month reprieve from being trapped in most of the state.
 The trapping of predators and nongame wildlife is legal year round, no license required, without regulation or reporting necessary.

 Q: How often must trappers check their traps?

-A: No trap check requirements exist in Montana, except for wolves which are allowed to be suffering in traps, exposed to the elements for up to 48 hours.
+A: No trap check requirements exist in Montana, except for wolves which are allowed to be suffering in traps, exposed to the elements for up to 48 hours and therefore any other creature that gets caught in the wolf trap set.
+The only other requirement for 48 hr trap checks applies to traps set for bobcat in designated lynx protection zones.
+35 states have 24 hr/daily trap checks in their regulations.
+Only 3 states have none.
+Alaska, North Dakota and Montana.
 Montana Fish, Wildlife & Parks (FWP) recommends (but does not require) 48-hour trap check intervals.
 According to professional trappers, significant injury and death could be minimized with a mandated 24 hour trap check.